user-cube/Viber_Fix/README.md

 $ sudo apt install -f
 $ sudo dpkg -i viber_ubuntu.deb
 ```
-You can also do it manually using "Manual Installing" section.
+You can also do it manually using "Manual Installation" section.
-## Manual Installing
+## Manual Installation

 To fix Viber on Ubuntu 18.04 and Ubuntu 18.04 based distros you should: